 Hopefully, you were taking notes and you feel better about this whole “negotiating car price” thing.
 It shouldn’t be too scary provided you’ve done your research and you approach the whole experience from a place of knowledge and power.

-If you found this article useful and are stressed out about your finances in general, why not check out some of our other posts?
-Here is one about getting less stressed about your finances or perhaps you want to get a head start on financial spring cleaning, this one will be more up your alley.
+If you found this article useful and are stressed out about your finances in general, why not check out some of our other loans or finance posts?
+I'm sure you will find an article that will be more up your alley.
 Either way, let our financial know-how be your gain!
 See you next time!